The Art Law Review: India

 Section 14 of the Copyright Act grants certain rights to the owner of the copyright for complete enjoyment of its right.
 In an artistic work, the artist has copyright over distinct activities that are set out in Section 14(c)(i) to (vi) of the Copyright Act.

 The copyright owner has a private right and has the freedom to exclude others from replicating his or her work.
 If someone performs an act referred to in Section 14 of the Copyright Act, the copyright owner can institute a suit for violation of his or her copyright against that person.
-However, if an artist produces any art as part of a contract for his or her services, he or she will assign his or her rights to his or her employer and will not be able to hold the legal and equitable title to such work of art.36
+However, if an artist produces any art as part of a contract for his or her services, he or she will assign his or her rights to his or her employer and will not be able to hold the legal and equitable title to the work of art.33

 Trusts, foundations and estates